 Q. What can I use if I don’t have a candy thermometer?

 Ans: Use cold water to check the temperature of your candy.
 You don’t need a thermometer to form your favorite sweets.
-All you would like is that this handy guide and a bowl of cold water.
-Every jiffy, drop a little spoonful of syrup into the cold water.
+All you would like is this handy guide and a bowl of cold water.
+Drop a spoonful of syrup into the cold water for every jiffy.

 Q. How am I able to check my candy without a thermometer?